True Colours Flag Project

 Learn More On-Site and Online!

 Explore the work of Betsy Ross, Rebecca Flower Young, and other Philadelphia seamstresses who supported the Revolutionary War by making the large flags flown by privateers and navy ships at sea.
-On-site visitors will have an opportunity to interact with the modern makers recreating these early flags from countries like the United States, Germany, France, Britain, and more, including handling the flags, trying their hands at sewing, and learning about historic textile work.
+On-site visitors will have an opportunity to interact with the modern makers recreating these early flags from countries like the United States, France, Britain, Spain, Portugal, and more, including handling the flags, trying their hands at sewing, and learning about historic textile work.
 Digital visitors will be able to follow the project's progress and take a closer look behind the scenes.
-Don't miss the debut of these flags as we fly them over the Museum Plaza throughout Flag Day weekend.
+Don't miss the debut of these flags as we hang them in the Museum's atrium throughout Flag Day weekend.

 The Making of True Colours